-If you know a thing or two about Europe’s long-distance trekking routes, there’s a pretty good chance you’ve heard of the Coast to Coast path.
+If you know a thing or two about Europe’s long-distance trekking routes, there’s a pretty good chance you’ve heard of the famous Coast to Coast Walk.
 This iconic route was devised by the most famous British fellwalker – Alfred Wainwright – and takes trekkers through three of the UK’s most wonderful national parks along the way.

 While hiking along this scenic path is certainly an unforgettable experience, it’s still something that shouldn’t be taken lightly.
 If you’ve decided to walk the Coast to Coast route, you will need to know how to prepare, what to take, and where to stay.
 This short but informative guide should give you some idea of what you can expect if you embark on this world-famous trail.